Retour

 Fighting energy insecurity and promoting access to energy

-Amongst the Group’s key concerns for wider society, issues with energy poverty and access to sustainable energy more generally in communities with poor connections to the energy grid, or that are just too isolated to properly benefit, occupy an important place.
+Amongst the Group’s key concerns for the wider society, issues with energy poverty and access to sustainable energy more generally in communities with poor connections to the energy grid, or that are just too isolated to properly benefit, occupy an important place.

 ENGIE Rassembleurs d’Energies